sir-dunxalot/ember-google-charts/README.md

 All chart components in this addon extend from a single core component: the `GoogleChartComponent`.

-1. Find the type of chart in [the Google guides](https://developers.google.com/chart/interactive/docs/)
+1. Find the type of chart in [the Google guides](https://developers.google.com/chart/interactive/docs/) and see what Google Charts package it requires
-2. List the Google packages you require
+2. Update the [Google Chart service](https://github.com/sir-dunxalot/ember-google-charts/blob/master/addon/services/google-charts.js) `packages` property with the new Google Charts package you require (if applicable)
 3. Use the `renderMaterialChart` util or `renderClassicChart` util (depending on what Google supports for the chart type) to write a `renderChart` function

 ```js